BoscoLiu0/Lab6_Starter/README.md

 # Lab 6 - Starter
-# Web Components and localStorage API Lab
+## Web Components and localStorage API Lab
+## TEAM
+Independent completion.

 ## Project Description
 This project implements custom recipe-card elements using Web Components technology integrated with localStorage API for data storage and management.
 The application allows users to view recipe cards, add new recipes via a form, and clear all stored recipes.